Nickn2137/HeelShop/README.md

   <summary>Data Base</summary>
   While the app is currently tied to a mockdata API, I hope to be able to create my own data base complete with user account information, listings, and businesses.
 </details>

----

-Feel free to customize and fill out the placeholders with details specific to your app!